turlodales/UIDesignManager/README.md

 # // AppDelegate.swift

 UIDesignManager.set(passKey: "CHOOSE_YOUR_OWN_PASSKEY")
-# You will need this to login to the UIDesigner app
+# You will need this to login into the UIDesigner app
 ```

 ## UIView initialize full parameter setup: